Boeing’s tests of the hybrid laminar-flow control using the first 787-9 have produced “a surprising amount of benefit.”

 A version of this article appears in the May 5 edition of Aviation Week & Space Technology.
 As Boeing moves closer to clinching certification for the stretched 787-9, the company is already starting to shift its development focus to the follow-on 787-10.
 Confidence over the timely completion of the 787-10 appears to be reaching levels not seen since the testing of the longer-range 777 derivatives a decade ago.
 The smooth test and development of the 787-9, for which the ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "ETOPS Tests Begin For Rolls-Powered 787-9".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "ETOPS Tests Begin For Rolls-Powered 787-9".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.